LilyTronics/lily_py_unit_test/readme.rst

 The test runner scans the folder recursively for Python files containing a test suite class.

-More detailed information can be found in the `documentation on Read the Docs <https://lily-py-unit-test.readthedocs.io>`_.
+| More detailed information can be found in the `documentation on Read the Docs <https://lily-py-unit-test.readthedocs.io>`_.
+| The source code is available on `GitHub <https://github.com/LilyTronics/lily-py-unit-test>`_.

 .. image:: https://readthedocs.org/projects/lily-py-unit-test/badge/?version=latest
     :target: https://lily-py-unit-test.readthedocs.io/en/latest/?badge=latest